pokeys-toolkit/core/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Thread-Safe**: Concurrent device access with proper synchronization
 - **Extensible**: Plugin architecture for custom devices and protocols
-- **Performance-Optimized**: Bulk operations and caching for maximum throughput
+- **Performance-Optimized**: Bulk operations, caching, and intelligent retry mechanisms for maximum throughput and reliability

 ## 🤝 Contributing